arshsinghphd/TeamActivities/Module09/README.md

 {'apple': 5, 'orange': 3, 'pear': 2, 'banana': 2, 'kiwi': 1}
 ```

-### Last Task: Work on Coding-Practice
+## Last Task: Work on Coding-Practice
-Finally, with your group, work on some of the coding practice problems for Module #9.
-I encourage you to solve them together, and also use [Python Tutor](https://pythontutor.com/python-debugger.html) to view the memory structure of your solution!
+Make sure to work on the [Coding Practice Problems](https://github.com/CS5001-khoury/Resources/blob/main/PracticeProblems.md).
+Have each member of your group pick a different problem, and you will all work on your problems.
+Make sure to discuss your solution with the team, and paste your code to your *teams* meeting channel / upload the python .py file!

+At the end of every Team Activity, you will be encouraged to work on coding practice problems as a team.
+It is important you take this time to talk about solutions, approaches, and make suggestions to each other!
+You are building a skill needed for technical interviews, and like all new skills it is important to practice.
+Some times do the practice problems after the meeting, but then use the chat to comment.
+Either is fine, but it is important to get feedback and ask questions.

 ## Submission
 There is no "submission" for the Team Activity.
 Make sure you have your notes for the meeting (can be a doc in the files section) in your team's meeting channel.
 The TAs will check the attendance logs and award points based on attendance and completed notes.